estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-## Digging deeper: An advanced use case in Angular
+## Digging deeper - An advanced use case in Angular-

 This app was developed on top of the [Tour of Heroes](https://angular.io/tutorial) app by [Nikos Tsokos](https://twitter.com/n_tsokos) -member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg)  & Sr. Front End Engineer at [Symphonic](https://www.symphonicsoft.com/).-